House Tour: An Eclectic and Colourful 4-Bed Terrace

 Upstairs are two double bedrooms and a single room.
 Although we opted for the same high pile carpet to keep to our budget, each room is different to keep to the eclectic style of the house.

-We had the curtains made in a neutral but textured fabric from Kai.
+We had the curtains made in a neutral but textured fabric from Kobe.
 The track is ceiling mounted and curved to perfectly dress the window with a slight overhang to keep the style informal.
 We often marry existing and new furniture but in this room, we had carte blanche to source and supply what we felt was right.
 We opted for a light oak bed with a matching bedside table and chest of drawers to create cohesion and an overall feel of serenity.

 Garden View Rear Bedroom

 From calm heaven to intense optical illusion wallpaper, this house doesn't cease to present the unexpected - a feeling that the owner was keen on creating.